NordicPlayground/ncs-cloud-client-workshop/Readme.md

 ---------------------------------------------------------------------
 For this step the Common Application Framework (CAF) LED module will be enabled in order to control the RGB LED on the Thingy91.

-Start by adding the following lines to the bottom of the prj.conf file:
+Start by adding the following lines to the bottom of prj.conf:
 ```C
 CONFIG_CAF=y
 CONFIG_CAF_LEDS=y